tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Examples

-dwc:sex="female": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:sex has an equivalent in the bdq:sourceAuthority"
+dwc:sex="Male": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:sex has an equivalent in the bdq:sourceAuthority"

 dwc:sex="f": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:sex does not have an equivalent in the bdq:sourceAuthority"